namtoki/English/wordlist.md

 drag:                               He cut down the trees and dragged the wood back with a tractor.
 dragon:                             The people of this town weave beautiful silk cloth with dragon and lion patterns.
 economics:                          In terms of economics, the government wants to impose a heavier tax burden on office workers.
+ecosystem:                          Everyone in the forum assumed the new ecosystem would bring innovation.
+editor:                             There was a marked improvement in the article after the editor rewrote it.
 efficient:                          Our research indicates that the new medicine is more efficient than conventional treatments.
 efficiently:                        The comedian efficiently reused his old jokes to repeatedly entertain audiences.
 elder:                              He joined our team at recommendation of the elder of the coaches, but he can't even pitch curve balls.
 elderly:                            He amused the elderly people in the nursing home with his card tricks.
 electrical:                         Most people associate Edison with the electrical inventions.
-emerge:                             A liberal trend emerged among young people in the last election.
+emerge:                             A liberal trend emerged among young people in the last election. emphasis*:                          The maker is shifting the emphasis of its production policy.
 emphasize:                          In his speech, he emphasized the need to make the company's business more profitable.
 empire:                             This book about the Roman Empire consists of eight chapters.
 enable:                             Feedback from clients can enable us to increase company revenue.